ArtVsTheWorld/CFB27-Jersey-ReNumber-Tool/README.md

 # Frequently Asked Questions

-## Will this corrupt my Dynasty?

-No.

-The tool creates a backup before making any modifications.

----

 ## Can I run it more than once?

 Yes.

 The tool only changes players whose jersey numbers need to be updated.

----

-## Why didn't every player receive a new number?

-This is intentional.

-Players already wearing legal, position-appropriate numbers will generally keep them.

 ---